Community

 Creating a Culture that Embraces Equity & Belonging

 Derryfield approaches equity and belonging with both ambition and humility.
 Students are encouraged to voice their opinions, to share their lived experiences, to question assumptions, to research others’ perspectives, to listen with a goal to understand, and to be inquisitive about the world around them.
-They are also empowered to express themselves and to bring their authentic selves to all that they do.
+They are also empowered to express themselves and to bring their authentic selves to all that

 Fostering Leadership in Every Student